Canada Graduate Scholarships-Doctoral (CGS D) Program

 CIHR Doctoral Awards

 Successful CIHR doctoral award applicants who indicated U of T as their institution paid will activate their award through the office of Research and Innovation.
-Those who need a confirmation of registration letter to send to CIHR may contact email@example.com.
+Contact the Research Funding Administrator at the Research Services Office (listed at the bottom of the Research and Innovation page) regarding the institutional signature on the Response to Offer Form.
+Students who need a confirmation of registration letter to send to CIHR may contact firstname.lastname@example.org.

 NSERC Doctoral Awards

-To arrange for payment of an NSERC doctoral award, the Request for First Instalment and Reinstatement of Award Paid by Canadian Institution form must be completed, signed by your graduate unit, and emailed to firstname.lastname@example.org, copying the SGS Federal Awards Officer at email@example.com, up to six weeks in advance of the start date of the award.
+To arrange for payment of an NSERC doctoral award, the Request for First Instalment and Reinstatement of Award Paid by Canadian Institution form must be completed, signed by your graduate unit, and emailed to email@example.com, copying the SGS Federal Awards Officer at firstname.lastname@example.org, starting six weeks in advance of the start date of the award.
+Funds can only be issued once NSERC has processed the form and transferred funds to the University which usually takes six weeks.

 Please note, the signature in Part 4 from an “SLO or equivalent official in the faculty of graduate studies or its equivalent” should be the graduate coordinator/director/administrator from your graduate unit/department.
 If you have requested and received approval from NSERC for a change in start date, please also forward a copy of NSERC’s approval to email@example.com.